 - Consider using the free design services University Communications offers

-- Printed posters and social media images must be created following WCAG 2.0 AA standards using the College’s Branding Style
+- Printed posters and social media images must be created following WCAG 2.0 AA standards using the University’s Branding Style

 Include an Accessible Event Statement on posters, flyers, social media posts, and online calendar listings

 - SUNY Brockport is fully committed to providing accessible events to all.
 If you need a disability-related accommodation, please contact: (person/office running the event), at: (phone) or: (email).
 Requests should be made by (date usually at least one week in advance of the event for planning purposes).

 - Consider adding a QR code and corresponding carrot cuts to your posters (contact University Communications for support)

 - Complete all built-in social media accessibility fields, including alternative text (alt text).

 If you are distributing promotions via email, this must be accessible per the electronic and information technology (EIT) policy

 - Faculty and Staff: Submit event to SUNY Brockport Events Calendar

 - Students: Submit event to myBROCKPORT